BP Prudhoe Bay Royalty Trust: “Hated” Asset Yields 23%

 You can work out the numbers easily.

-Based on some fifth-grade math, you find BPT generates a daily operating profit of $442,800.
+Based on some fifth-grade math, you find the trust generates a daily operating profit of $442,800.
 That number changes with oil prices.
 And the more units you own, the larger your piece of the action.

 This has created quite the income stream for owners.

 Those payments could get even larger.
 Oil prices have soared over the past few months, recently topping $65.00 per barrel.
-That means higher profits for BPT, and higher distributions for owners.
+That means higher profits for BP Prudhoe Bay Royalty Trust, and higher distributions for shareholders.

-You can’t call BPT a sure thing, of course.
+You can’t call BPT stock a sure thing, of course.

 Oil well profits move with energy prices.
-As you can see in the chart above, BPT owners have stomached wild swings in their income.
+As you can see in the chart above, shareholders have stomached wild swings in their income.

 Moreover, these wells (and by extension these distributions) will eventually run dry.
 In previous statements, management has said they expect to keep drilling until the early 2020’s.
 But if we see any recovery in the energy patch, however, these oil wells could stay in operation until 2027.